L. D. Ottinger

 Lloyd Doth "L. D." Ottinger (born December 30, 1938) is an American former professional stock car racing driver.
 He raced occasionally in the NASCAR Winston Cup Series during his career.
-Driving the Black Diamond Coal No. 2 Chevy, he was a Champion in the NASCAR Late Model Sportsman series, predecessor of the Busch Grand National Series.
+Driving the Black Diamond Coal No. 2 Chevy, he was a champion in the NASCAR Late Model Sportsman series, predecessor of the Busch Grand National Series.

 Cup Series

 Ottinger made his major NASCAR debut in 1966, where he drove for Ken Carpenter at Smoky Mountain Raceway.
 He started 21st in the 29-car field, but finished 28th after a crash on lap 33.

 Ottinger's next start came in 1973 at Bristol Motor Speedway.
 He drove the #45 Chevy for James Bryant.
-Starting from the 11th position, Ottinger made his way through the field to the 2nd position.
+Starting from the eleventh position, Ottinger made his way through the field to the second position.
 His next start was at Talladega a few weeks later.
-Driving the #02 Lonesome Pine Raceway Chevy, Ottinger started 26th and finished 10th.
-At another race at Charlotte, Ottinger had to settle for a 27th-place finish after his engine expired.
+Driving the #02 Lonesome Pine Raceway Chevy, Ottinger started 26th and finished tenth.
+At another race at Charlotte, Ottinger had to settle for a 27th place finish after his engine expired.

-L.D. made four starts in 1974.
-However, L.D. did not finish any of the races and the best he could muster was a 25th at both Bristol events.
+Ottinger made four starts in 1974.
+However, he did not finish any of the races and the best he could muster was a 25th at both Bristol events.

-L.D. made his last Cup race in 1984, driving for Ron Benfield and the #98 Levi Garrett team, replacing the recently released Joe Ruttman for two races.
+Ottinger made his last Cup race in 1984, driving for Ron Benfield and the #98 Levi Garrett team, replacing the recently released Joe Ruttman for two races.
 He finished 21st and 22nd at Charlotte and North Wilkesboro Speedway, respectively.

 Busch Series

 Ottinger made his Busch debut in the series first year of 1982.
-He started 8th in the #84 Kelly Builders Chevy at Charlotte.
+He started eighth in the No. 84 Kelly Builders Chevy at Charlotte.
 He was only able to complete 155 laps before he crashed out of the event.

 In 1983, Ottinger made start.
-In his first race, he finished 4th at Rockingham, and also had runs of 24th at Darlington and 27th at Charlotte, retiring from both races with transmission problems.
+In his first race, he finished fourth at Rockingham, and also had runs of 24th at Darlington and 27th at Charlotte, retiring from both races with transmission problems.

 His runs from previous Cup and Busch starts earned Ottinger a full-time ride in 1984.
-Driving the #10 Schlitz Pontiac, L.D. qualified for 26 of the 29 races.
+Driving the No. 10 Schlitz Pontiac, Ottinger qualified for 26 of the 29 races.
 Despite not making those three races, he made up for it with three poles at Daytona, Charlotte, and IRP.
-Racewise, he had 3 top-5s, with his best being a 3rd at Martinsville.
-Along with 7 other top-10s, L.D. earned a 7th-place finish in points.
+Racewise, he had three top-fives, with his best being a third at Martinsville.
+Along with seven other top-tens, Ottinger earned a seventh place finish in points.

 Ottinger was able to make all the races in 1985.
 Despite the fact that he had no poles or no wins, it was still a solid season.
-He matched his career best finish of 3rd, (Rockingham and Richmond.
-This led to 6th in the final points.
+He matched his career best finish of third, (Rockingham and Richmond.
+This led to sixth in the final points.